RuanCosta-Jitterbit/webappsnap/README.md

 - `name`: String.
 (Optional) The name of the page.
 Included in image filename.
 Spaces are not replaced.
 Can contain forward slashes (`/`) for which subdirectories are created when images are saved.
 If using this feature, add a final slash.
 Example: `"name": "level1/level2/"` saves images to `<settings.dir>/level1/level2/`.
 The final path and image filename depends on the values for snaps in subsequent operations and steps.

 - `options`: (Optional): An array of URL option strings appended to the page load URL.
-For example, to append `?opt1=val1&opt2=val2` to a URL, use:
+For example, to append `?opt1=val1&opt2=val2` to the page's URL, use:

     ```json
     "options": {